NielsLeenheer/ReceiptPrinterStatus/README.md

         }

+## Printer language

+When instantiating the `ThermalPrinterStatus` object, we need to provide the language of the printer.
+Depending on the language of the printer, the library needs to send different commands to the printer.

+If your printer supports StarPRNT, you set the language to 'star-print'.
+If it supports Star Line commands, set it to 'star-line'.
+If your printer supports ESC/POS, set it to 'esc-pos'.
+In practice, it does not matter if you specify 'star-prnt' or 'star-line'.
+Both are extremely similar and during initialisation the printer will send back information about which it supports and set the correct language.

+        const printerStatus = new ThermalPrinterStatus({
+            printer:    receiptPrinter,
+            language:   'esc-pos'
+        });

+The `WebUSBReceiptPrinter` gives us back the language that we need to initialze `ThermalPrinterStatus` in the `connected` callback based on the manufacturer, product id and product name of the printer that is selected.
+But that information is not available to printers connected to the serial port, so `WebSerialReceiptPrinter` does not provide a language at all.

+    receiptPrinter.addEventListener('connected', device => {

+        /* Initialize the library and connect it to our printer */

+        const printerStatus = new ThermalPrinterStatus({
+            printer:    receiptPrinter,
+            language:   device.language
+        });
+    });

+If no language is provided, the library will attempt to detect the language of the printer by sending it one command in ESC/POS and one in StarPRNT.
+Depending on the response by the printer the library can tell which command was successful and which language it supports.

+After the `connected` callback function is called, the actual detected language of the printer is can be determined from the `language` property.
+This value can be used to instantiate the `ThermalPrinterEncoder` library to encode and send data to the printer.

+        printerStatus.addEventListener('connected', () => {
+            let encoder = new ThermalPrinterEncoder({
+                language: printerStatus.language
+            })
+        });

 ## Printer status

 If the printer is connected, you can look at the current status of the printer.
 You can check if the printer is online and ready to accept jobs, or if it has run out of paper, or if the cover is opened.
-And if you connected a cashdrawer to the DK port of the printer, you can determine of the drawer has been opened, or if it is closed.

 To get the current status you can look at the `status` property.